loony-bean/lessgps/README.md

       - FixKind?: fixkind

 This defines GLL sentense that consists from *lat*, *lon*, *utc*, *gpsstat* grammar elements and optional *fixkind* (added in 2.3 version of NMEA protocol).
-After parsing this 'GLL' string will be translated into python dictionary with keys 'Lat', 'Lon', 'UTC', 'GPSStat' and 'FixKind' accordingly.
+After parsing this GLL string will be translated into python dictionary with keys 'Lat', 'Lon', 'UTC', 'GPSStat' and 'FixKind' accordingly.